Review of the NEW Fujifilm GFX 100 RF medium format camera

 Haptic

 “Without a good haptic, I am not able to shoot good photos!” a statement I made in 2017-19 when I tried many different kinds and brands of cameras.
-I found my home with Fujifilm.
+To keep it short, I found my home with Fujifilm.

 The design of the Fujifilm GFX 100 RF is very minimalistic even clean to me.
-As the missing IBIS the fact that there is no DSLR typical big grip mounted on that camera, I am sure you can buy additional grips to mount on the camera from one of the third-party suppliers on the market, people dislike this camera.
+As in the case of the “missing” IBIS, also the fact that there is no DSLR typical big grip mounted on that camera, there are photographer that don´t like this camera.
+I am sure you can buy additional grips to mount on the camera from one of the third-party suppliers on the market.
 I am 192cm tall and would name my hands to be not small at all, I am happy with the small grip provided on this camera.
-I am coming from those big grip DSLR cameras as a Nikon D4 but as in the old days using a Nikon F2, I am used to small or even no grip and this is all good to me.
+I am coming from those big grip DSLR cameras as a Nikon D4 but as in the old days when I have been using a Nikon F2, I am also used to small or even no grip and this is all good to me.
 I found, like on my Fujifilm X-PRO3 a relaxed gripping position on this medium format camera and can shoot highly motivated for hours.

 All in all, the haptic of the GFX 100 RF is just perfect.
 A very solid and to highest quality standards build housing and if you mount the in the box provided metal straylight hood with lens mount, the balance of the camera is witness of the great Japanese design.
 This camera is a masterpiece made in Japan, and I am missing any real competition on the market.
 Yes, this extreme expensive red dot brand from Germany produces also great cameras and lenses but the combination of build quality, medium format sensor with highest resolution and still being affordable, is unique.